 Good morning, everyone!
-We got the day started off right with a post from the lovely & talented Co-Host Nora, but before I go off to the grocery store, I figured I ought to write something on my own site.
+Before I go off to the grocery store, I figured I ought to write something on my own site.
 I know, revolutionary.
 It just so happens that a very juicy topic presented itself overnight, though.
 Twitter just cannot seem to buy a clue as of late, as the stock sank to another all-time low yesterday.
 You know what would be a great way for them to dig out of their huge hole, though?
 Getting into official business with Anita Sarkeesian!
 I wonder just how many victim-bucks she was able to extract out of this latest deal?

 Getting into the metaphorical bed with Anita sounds like a really dumb idea, doesn’t it?
 Well, to sane people like me and you it sounds idiotic.
 But to ideologues like Jack Dorsey and the SJW fruitcakes at Twitter headquarters, it must seem like a grand plan.
 Here’s the press release announcing the new moves.
 It’s one of the most Orwellian things I’ve read in a very long time…